Ollena5/OS-Project2/README.md

 ./main

 # Data Table
-This is the data table that was provided to us by Dr. Guan:
+This is the data table:

 |Process	|Allocation	|Max	    |Available|
 | ----------|---------- |-----------|-------- |